ontologist/DigitalMOAI/Academic/MASST-2025-WHITTYHEAD-PRESENTATION/WittyHead-Presentation-15min-STORYTELLING.md

 ## Slide 3: The Empathy Paradox
 **Duration: 3 minutes**

+### What Makes This a "Paradox"?

+The term "paradox" highlights the counter-intuitive nature of empathy that contradicts our common assumptions:

+**What we intuitively think (the assumption):**
+- Empathy = sharing/mirroring someone's emotions
+- If someone is sad, show them you're sad too
+- Matching their emotional state demonstrates understanding

+**The paradox (the surprising research finding):**
+- Mirroring distress actually makes people feel WORSE
+- People rate mirrored sadness as "invalidating" and "aversive"
+- What actually helps is compassionate concern (NOT mirrored emotion)

+**Why it's paradoxical:**
+Real empathy is: "I see your pain, I understand it, and I'm here—steady, calm, present.
+You're not alone."
+This goes against our natural assumption that empathy means "I feel what you feel."
+When you're suffering, having someone else suffer WITH you doesn't help—it adds a second person who needs help.

+**The core paradox: The empathetic response that helps is NOT the one that mirrors the emotion.**

 ### Visual:
 - Two-panel comparison:
   - LEFT: "What We Think Empathy Is" - Two faces mirroring each other's sadness